Lemoncode/react-from-classes-to-hooks-typescript/README.md

 ## 00_login-page

-In this application is composed by a login page (class based + state) and a second page that shows the logged in user (making use of context + hoc to keep the login name as a field available globally).
+This application is composed by a login page (class based + state) and a second page that shows the logged in user (making use of context + hoc to keep the login name as a field available globally).

 Migration process:

-- Migrate the login page from classes to stateless using hooks and access the context using the _useContext_ effect.
+- Migrate the login page from class component to function compon ent using hooks and access the context using the _useContext_ effect.

 - Migrate page B (just displays the name of the user logged in), remove the usage of an HOC to inject the login context and use the effect _useContext_.